HEALTHY BEHAVIOUR DATA CHALLENGE

 How the challenge worked

-This challenge is divided into two separate streams: one for innovators based in Canada and one for those based in the United States.
-Applications to each stream are handled separately and can be made through the links at the bottom of this page.
-Both streams will follow a two-phase process.
+This challenge was divided into two separate streams: one for innovators based in Canada and one for those based in the United States.
+Applications to each stream were handled separately.
+Both streams followed a two-phase process.

 Phase 1: Ideation

 Challenge participants identified and proposed new data sources, platforms and methodologies for measuring any number of indicators for physical activity, sleep, sedentary behaviour or nutrition.
-Proposals allowed for measurement of indicators at a nation population level.
-A list of suggested indicators is on the Health Indicators page.
+Proposals allowed for measurement of indicators at a nation population level and used a list of suggested indicators from the Health Indicators page as a starting point.
 Finalists selected from Phase 1 received a financial prize and advanced to Phase 2.
-Details of the awards are on the application websites for each challenge stream.
+Details of the awards can be foundon the application websites for each challenge stream.